GT-RIPL/Continual-Learning-Benchmark/README.md

 ```

 ## Preparation
-This repository supports PyTorch 1.0, Python 2.7, 3.6, and 3.7.
+This repository was tested with Python 3.6 and PyTorch 1.0.1.post2.
+Part of the cases is tested with PyTorch 1.5.1 and gives the same results.

 ```bash
 pip install -r requirements.txt